Skip to content

 MAINTENANCE

-Personal protection equipment should be cleaned periodically using a specialist cleaner or a mild detergent and water.
+Remove dirt, debris, or contaminants using a specialist cleaner or a mild detergent and water.
 Wash with a soft, non-abrasive brush or sponge and allow to air dry after removing the excess water with a dry cloth.
+Avoid using harsh chemicals that may degrade the materials.

 STORAGE